Rahul91/GitGui/README.md

 This points, the pip to look for the package in test server as this package is being hosted on the test-server testpypi and not the actual server, where all the core packages are present.
 Hope this helps :)

+2. But you really dont need to install it, you can just download the git_gui.py and __init__.py source code, get them in a directory and you are good to go.
+This way, you can change the program as you like it

 #How to use:
 1. Just import the package GitGui